paritoshtripathi935/portfolio-flask/README.md

 # Project Title: Flask Portfolio Website
 ## Images <a name="images"></a>

-Include images or screenshots related to your portfolio website here.
-You can provide a brief description for each image.

 ### Homepage
 ![Homepage](screenshots/homepage.png)
 *Description: This is the homepage of my portfolio website, showcasing a clean and user-friendly design.*